bitcoinops/bitcoinops.github.io/_includes/articles/payment-batching.md

 respend their outputs in child transactions that become part of the transaction group containing your transaction.

+As of Bitcoin Core 0.20 (June 2020), the limits are[^package-limits] that a group of related unconfirmed transactions may not exceed 101,000 vbytes in size, have more than 25 unconfirmed ancestors, or have more than 25 descendants.
+In particular, the descendant limit can be easily reached if those receiving payments from a large batch respend their unconfirmed outputs.

-The closer to a limit a transaction group becomes, the less likely you'll be able to fee bump your transaction using either Child-Pays-for-Parent (CPFP) fee bumping or Replace-by-Fee (RBF) fee bumping.
-In addition, the more unconfirmed children a transaction has, the more RBF fee bumping will cost as you'll have to pay for both the increased feerate of your transaction as well as for all the potential fees lost to miners when they remove any child transactions in order to accept your replacement.
+The closer to a limit a transaction group becomes, the less likely you'll be able to fee bump your transaction using either [Child-Pays-for-Parent (CPFP)][topic cpfp] fee bumping or [Replace-by-Fee (RBF)][topic rbf] fee bumping.
+In addition, the more unconfirmed children a transaction has, the more RBF fee bumping costs because you'll have to pay for both the increased feerate of your transaction as well as for all the potential fees lost to miners when they remove any child transactions in order to accept your replacement.

-Note that these problems are not unique to batched payments---independent payments can have the same problem.
+These problems are not unique to batched payments---independent payments can have the same problem.
 However, if an independent payment can't be fee bumped because the independent receiver spent their output, only that user is affected.
 But if a single receiver of a batched payment spends their output to the point where fee bumping becomes impossible, all the other receivers of that transaction are also affected.

-As of Bitcoin Core 0.18 (April 2019), the limits are[^package-limits] that a group of related unconfirmed transactions may not exceed 101,000 vbytes in size, have more than 25 unconfirmed ancestors, or have more than 25 descendants.
-This size limit restricts batches to a maximum size of about 3,000 outputs and the descendant limit is easily reached if just a tiny percentage of those receiving a large batch respend their confirmed outputs.
-It's also easy for any of the receivers to deliberately create transactions that reach one of these limits and prevent fee bumping if they know that you're relying on that capability.
+It's also easy for any of the receivers to deliberately create transactions that reach one of the limits and prevent fee bumping if they know that you're relying on that capability, an attack known as [transaction pinning][topic transaction pinning].

 ## Implementation